repasscloud/lunavpn-www/app/content/english/pages/faq.md

 3. **Flexible and Transparent:** LunaVPN operates without automatic renewal for any subscription.
 We give you the freedom to choose the subscription length that suits your needs.
 When your subscription ends, so does your data.
 If you decide to start fresh, you can easily create a new instance from our 32 global locations with a new IP address and credentials.

-At LunaVPN, we prioritize your security and privacy and continuously invest in our service to ensure you receive top-notch quality.
+At LunaVPN, we prioritise your security and privacy and continuously invest in our service to ensure you receive top-notch quality.
 For more details on why LunaVPN doesn't offer lifetime subscriptions, please read our full blog post.

 ### Why is LunaVPN Priced Higher Than Some Other VPN Services?"